Medicare, Medigap, and Supplement Plans: A Simple Guide to Better Healthcare Choices

 Don't Miss Your Window

-The 6-month Medigap Open Enrollment Period is the best time to buy.
-You'll have the most choices and the best rates, with complete protection from medical underwriting.
+The 6-month Open Enrollment Period is the best time to buy a Medigap plan.
+You get the most options, the best prices, and full protection — no health questions asked.

-Some states offer additional protections or special enrollment periods under certain circumstances.
-Check with your State Health Insurance Assistance Program (SHIP) to learn about options specific to your location.
+Some states have extra protections or special sign-up periods.
+Contact your State Health Insurance Assistance Program (SHIP) to find out what's available in your area.

 Choosing the Right Medigap Plan for You